vanessamwaniki/trivia_app/README.md

             "question": "Who was the first president of Kenya?"
         },
         {
-            "answer": "Jomo Kenyatta",
+            "answer": "Moi",
             "category": 4,
             "difficulty": 1,
             "id": 29,
-            "question": "Who was the first president of Kenya?"
+            "question": "Who was the second president of Kenya?"
         }
     ],
     "success": true,